curbengh/phishing-filter/README.md

 ## See also

-[Phishing Army](https://phishing.army/) by [Andrea Draghetti](https://www.andreadraghetti.it/) is available in domain-based format and utilises more sources (PhishTank, OpenPhish, Cert.pl, PhishFindR, Urlscan.io and Phishunt.io).
-Its exclusion methods are outdated though: [Anudeep's whitelist](https://github.com/anudeepND/whitelist) was lasted updated in Dec 2021 and [Alexa](https://www.alexa.com/topsites) was deprecated in May 2022.
+[Phishing Army](https://phishing.army/) by [Andrea Draghetti](https://www.andreadraghetti.it/) is available in domain-based format and utilises more sources.
+Its exclusion methods are not up-to-date though: [Anudeep's whitelist](https://github.com/anudeepND/whitelist) was lasted updated in Dec 2021 and [Alexa](https://www.alexa.com/topsites) was deprecated in May 2022.

 ## FAQ and Guides